-The Elf on the Shelf will be here before we know it, and as December has so much going on I like to get prepared early.
-Download our free elf memory game today and let’s have some fun!
+The Elf on the Shelf will be here before we know it, and as December has so much going on I like to get prepared early with as many Elf on the Shelf activities as possible!
+Download our free elf memory game printable today and let’s have some fun!

 This is a fun game for the whole family.